-WCBS-TV and WLNY-TV are teaming up with Project Yellow Light, an annual PSA scholarship competition for high school juniors and seniors and undergraduate college students that seeks to prevent distracted driving, specifically texting while driving.
+WCBS-TV and WLNY-TV are teaming up with Project Yellow Light, an annual PSA (public service advertisement) scholarship competition that seeks to prevent texting and driving.
 The project was created by the family of Hunter Garner to honor his memory after his death in a car crash at age 16.

-The winning submissions may be distributed as PSAs on television, billboards, and radio stations across the country.
+Winning submissions are distributed as PSAs on television, billboards, and radio stations across the country.
 In addition to seeing their creative work distributed across media outlets nationwide, winners also receive scholarship money.

 Students interested in more information should visit ProjectYellowLight.com for official rules, scholarship award information, submission guidelines, and tips and resources.

 Other partners of Project Yellow Light include the Ad Council, iHeartRadio, Clear Channel Outdoor, the National Organization of Youth Safety (NOYS), Elephant Insurance, and the National Highway Traffic Safety Administration (NHTSA).